-Kerrie Turner begins her tenth season as head coach of the Bowling Green State University gymnastics program in 2017.
+Kerrie Turner begins her 13th season as head coach of the Bowling Green State University gymnastics program in 2020.
 Turner was named to the position on Nov.
 1, 2007 after serving four seasons as an assistant under Dan Connelly beginning in 2003.

-During her first nine seasons as head coach, Turner won the 2013 MAC Coach of the Year award, mentored six Mid-American Conference individual champions, led the team to its first NCAA Regional appearance in 25 years, and coached nine individual NCAA Regional qualifiers, six of whom qualified in multiple seasons.
-Her athletes have twice won MAC Freshman of the Year and have also captured MAC Senior Gymnast of the Year and MAC Specialist of the Year awards.
-She has also coached three athletes named first team All-MAC.
+Turner’s athletes have earned three MAC Freshman of the Year honors and have also captured MAC Senior Gymnast of the Year and MAC Specialist of the Year awards.
+She has also coached five athletes named first team All-MAC.

 In the classroom, the Falcons have shined throughout Turner’s tenure.
-Under her watch, Falcon gymnasts have been named Scholastic All-American 34 times, while nine different Falcons have earned Academic All-MAC status a total of 17 times.
+Under her watch, Falcon gymnasts have been named Scholastic All-American 57 times, while 31 Falcons have earned Academic All-MAC status.
 In 2016, Lauren Feely was named to the CoSIDA Academic All-American women’s at-large team.

-The 2016 season was one of unprecedented success for Turner and the Falcons.
-Bowling Green qualified for the NCAA Regionals as a team for the first time since 1991, as they finished sixth of six teams (193.850) at the University of Alabama.
-At the MAC Championships, the Falcons placed third with a 195.625.
-The overall score was the best-ever for BGSU at the MAC meet, and the third-place finish tied with the 2014 team for the best in Turner’s nine seasons.
+The 2016 season was a turning point for team success for Turner and the Falcons.
+Bowling Green qualified for the NCAA Regionals as a team for the first time since 1991 and they finished sixth of six teams (193.850) at the University of Alabama.
 The team earned three of the top ten scores in school history during the 2016 season, including a new school record of 196.500 on Senior Night against Northern Illinois.
 The team also set a new balance team record (49.250).

 Two individual athletes, Lauren Feely (all-around) and Laura Mitchell (beam), won MAC championships in 2016.
 The pair join Alyssa Nocella and Jamilah Ali (2013) as the only instances of two individual MAC champions in one season for BGSU since 2001.
 The team led the MAC with seven weekly award winners and tied a program high with five Academic All-MAC selections.
 Nocella concluded her BGSU career with a Female Scholar Athlete of the Week award (Feb.
 17), two Gymnast of the Week awards, the MAC Senior of the Year award, and first-team All-MAC status.
 She also became one of two athletes in Falcon gymnastics history to be named Academic All-MAC in three consecutive years.